World Orienteering Championships: Format

 The competition format has changed several times.
 From the beginning in 1966, the World Championships consisted of only two competitions: an individual race and a relay.
-In 1991, a short distance race (roughly 20–25 minutes) was added and a sprint race was added in 2001.
+In 1991, a short-distance race (roughly 20–25 minutes) was added and a sprint race was added in 2001.
 The middle distance (roughly 30–35 minutes) replaced the short distance in 2003.
 On IOF's 23rd congress in Lausanne in 2012, it was decided that a sprint relay event would be added in the 2014 World Championships in Italy.
 The sprint relay is competed in urban areas and consists of four-orienteer mixed-gender teams with starting order woman-man-man-woman.
+A knock-out sprint format was added in 2022.